Choose the University of Oregon

 Learn more about the application requirements for each of our programs:

-Our teaching, degree programs, and research are applied to the real-world problems facing society.
+Our teaching, degree programs, and research connect to real-world problems facing society.
 You will work on projects for agencies and organizations that give you highly valued professional experience and often provide connections for the job market.
-You will work hard in our degree programs and will be joining high-achieving students who have come to Eugene to be part of the Oregon experience.
+You will work hard in our degree programs and join high-achieving students who have come to Eugene to be part of the Oregon experience.

 Why Students Choose PPPM